TrueMordecai/EPITECH_appdev/README.md

 ## Description

 This project is about showing widgets.
-A widgets show data personalized by user
+A widgets show data personalized by user that are stocked in databases.
+There is actually 2 widget.
+(Cats and League of Legends widgets)

 ## Usage

 > ./sudo docker-compose up --build

 ## Warning

 Due to recent changes to league of legends API, the profile widget that target a player don't work.
 However the widget to get the rank One work but you must had your League API KEY